OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-06.md

 For even those who are circumcised do not keep the law themselves, yet they want you to be circumcised so they can boast about your flesh.

 ## Galatians 6:14
-But far be it from me to boast except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.
+But may I never boast except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.

 ## Galatians 6:15
 For neither circumcision nor uncircumcision means anything; what matters is a new creation.